abhishek-shigavan/employee_payroll_sqlqueries/README.md

 6)  UC6 - Adding new data field into table & updating values of all employee of that field

 7)  UC7 - Performing sum, avg, min, max, count operation on salary data field of employee according to gender

+8)  UC8 - Adding new data field into table

+9)  UC9 - Adding new data field into table

+10)  UC10 - Adding multiple entries for department field for single employee

+11)  UC11 - Implementing ER diagram to avoid redundancy takes place because of the multiple entries of particular field of single employee

+12)  UC12 - Ensuring all the retrieving operations works with ER implementation